gonzex/test_abidocs/doc/developers/testsuite.md

 Relaxation of FCC Argon crystal with DFT-D3 dispersion correction Both the pair-wise term and the 3-body term are included In this test the following properties are thus tested: contribution to the energy and to the stress of DFT-D3 including the 3-body term

 Executable: abinit
-Keywords(s): DFT-D3, VDW, RELAXATION, abinit, 3-BODY_TERM
+Keywords(s): 3-BODY_TERM, DFT-D3, abinit, VDW, RELAXATION
 Topic(s): [[topic:vdw]]
 Author(s): B. VAN TROEYE